 2. Defragment of hard drive

-As you’re cleaning your laptop, make sure to defragment the hard drive as well.
+The second step to turn your laptop into a gaming laptop is by cleaning your normal laptop, making sure to defragment the hard drive as well.
 Over time, the files on your hard drive become fragmented, and it slows down your laptop’s performance.
-You can use an external hard drive defragmentation software to fix this problem without reinstalling Windows (which would be a real pain).
+You can use an external hard drive defragmentation software to fix this problem without reinstalling Windows.

 3. Update Direct X